Predators Beware! *** Book Your LAMB PROTECTORS Now ***

 Amazingly, as the photograph (including the remnants of the spray) shows, she was soon back with the flock and laying well.
 The badger, however, not surprisingly, has not called again.

-Happily, our heroine's progress continues.
-The last remnants of the purple spray have just about worn off, leaving the lady right back in the pink!
-She is laying like mad again, which must surely leave the Alpacas top of the league, whilst the Predators can consider themselves well and truly relegated!
+Happily, our heroine's progress has been Onwards and Upwards ever since.
+The last remnants of the purple spray having long since been moulted away, leaving the lady right back in the pink, she is still, even after so long, laying like mad; which must surely leave the Alpacas top of the league, whilst the Predators can consider themselves well and truly relegated!

 So, if you know any farmer who has had predator trouble in the past, with either Foxes or Badgers amongst his lambing ewes, do encourage him to get in touch with us as soon as ever he can, to discuss either buying or hiring some Alpacas for guards for his valuable flock.